louispy/stripemeter/docs/api/replay.md

 - Replay processes events within the watermark window (configurable per metric)
 - Late events outside the watermark become adjustments
 - Use relative times like "-PT24H" for rolling windows
+- Use `cursor` to iterate long ranges; pass the returned value to continue